Jadersonrilidio/product-inventory/README.md

 **4 -** Rewrite the `MysqlProductRepository::all()` method's SQL query as shown bellow, properly replacing the `{{placeholders}}`:

-**OBS:** This approach could be considered a violation of the Open-Closed SOLID principle ("Software entities ... should be open for extension, but closed for modification."), therefore the alternative **[presented here](https://github.com/Jadersonrilidio/product-inventory-backend/tree/master#improvement-proposal-1)** could be done to fix it.

 ```sql
 SELECT products.sku, products.name, products.price, products.type,
         dvds.size,